BOCK Panetela Tasting

 - R+ ZiZo vacuum technology: Espresso beans and burning wood

-- Umami: juicy
+- Umami: Juicy

 - Strength 2/5